neondatabase/website/content/docs/integrations/rust.md

 ## Create a Neon project

 When creating a Neon project, take note of your project ID, database name, user, and password.
 This information is required when configuring a connection from your Rust app.
-Neon provides the password to you after you create a project.

 To create a Neon project: